Kristine Lunde-Borgersen: National team

 Lunde Borgersen made her debut on the Norwegian national team in 2001, with Marit Breivik as coach.
 Her first major competition was the 2001 World Championship in Italy, where she won a silver medal.
 She did not participate in the 2002 European Championship and even though she was back in the team for Croatia 2003, her first gold medal came in 2004, when Norway won the European Championship.
 She was European Champion again in 2006.

 Due to a shoulder injury, she missed the 2007 World Championship in France.
 Fully recovered, Lunde Borgersen came back for the 2008 Summer Olympics in Beijing, where Norway won a gold medal.
 At the end of the year, the absence of Gro Hammerseng forced Breivik to select a new captain for the 2008 European Championship.
 Lunde Borgersen was chosen for the task, and as captain of the Norwegian team, she led them to their third consecutive European gold.
 Her performance was recognized when she was selected Playmaker of the All-Star Team and Most Valuable Player of the championship.

 As of 2013, Lunde Borgersen has played 181 international matches and scored 496 goals.
 At the 2009 World Championships, she was part of the team that came third, beating Spain in the bronze medal match.
 She then won gold with Norway at the 2011 World Championships.

 At the 2012 Summer Olympics, she was again part of the Norwegian team that won gold.

-Personal
+Personal life

 On 3 July 2009, she married Ole M. Borgersen in Viborg domkirke in Denmark.